YOWCT/end-to-end-services/content/departments/gc/fintrac.md

 ---
 title: "Financial Transactions and Reports Analysis Centre of Canada"
+summary: "20% of the services provided by Financial Transactions and Reports Analysis Centre of Canada are available end-to-end online.
+1 are available online, and 4 are not available online."
 nameEn: "Financial Transactions and Reports Analysis Centre of Canada"
 nameFr: "Centre d'analyse des opérations et déclarations financières du Canada"
 urlEn: "http://www.fintrac.gc.ca/intro-eng.asp"